 You can either buy a kit or touch-up paint separately.
 A kit is preferable, as it will give you the additional tools needed for the job.
 You’ll need to thoroughly clean the surface and then use a scuff pad to rub it further and prepare it for the paint.

 Shake up your paint to ensure an even color distribution.
 Apply the paint carefully and in layers, ensuring that it reaches the end of the scratch or chip.
 It will now need to dry for a couple of days.
 Once properly dried, apply the clear-coat layer and polish again, as described above.

 3. Primer Scratches

 Primer scratches are the worst scratches and take more work to get rid of.
-These are the scratches that a jealous keyer can give you.
-The primer coat is the additional protective layer on your car’s paint work.
+They are the scratches that a jealous vandal can give you.
+The primer coat is the additional protective layer on your car’s paintwork.
 When the scratch has broken through the clear coat, the paint layer, and the primer, it will expose the car’s metal body.
 If left untreated, these scratches will rust and cause further and worse damage to your car.